THE WOODSTOCK DOG CLUB, INC.

 Article I Membership

 Eligibility.
-There shall be four types of membership open to all persons 18 years of age and older who are in good standing with the American Kennel Club and who subscribe to the purpose of this Club.
+There shall be five types of membership open to all persons 18 years of age and older who are in good standing with the American Kennel Club and who subscribe to the purpose of this Club.

 While membership is to be unrestricted as to residence, the Club's primary purpose is to be representative of the breeders and exhibitors in its immediate area.